4.28.4 Higher Education Assistance

 • If the youth is determined by the Cabinet for Health and Family Services (Cabinet/CHFS) to be ineligible for a tuition waiver, he/she may request an administrative hearing.

-• The following guidelines apply to youth applying for assistance thru the DPP-103 Application for Education Assistance for Youth Committed to CHFS-DCBS (not a tuition waiver):
+• The following guidelines apply to youth applying for education assistance through the DPP-103 Application for Education Assistance for Youth Committed to CHFS-DCBS (not a tuition waiver):

 • The youth must be committed to the Cabinet and be placed in out-of-home care (OOHC);